alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2020/2020-09-04-misguided-group-habashis.md

 ---
 layout: post
-title: "Jama'at Al-Ahbash"
+title: "Ruling on Jama'at Al-Ahbash"
 publisher: "alsalafiyyah@icloud.com"
 source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 19606"
 category: [sects]
-hijri: Muharram 16, 1442 AH
+hijri: "Muharram 16, 1442 AH"
 lang: en
-note: true
+tags: [alifta]
+translation: false
 summary: "Jama'at-ul-Ahbash (the Habashis) is a misguided group which is against Ahl-ul-Sunnah wal-Jama'ah (adherents to the Sunnah and the Muslim mainstream).
 They must return to the truth which was followed by the Sahabah and Tabi'un in all aspects of religion; actions and belief.
 This is better and more lasting for them."
 muftis:
   chairman: